sulis002/om621-assignments/README.md

 ---

-# 🙌 Acknowledgments
+# 🙌 Acknowledgment
-Thank you to the OM 621 instructional team for guidance, support, and feedback throughout the course.
+Thank you to Prof. Majid Karimi for guidance, support, and feedback throughout the course.